Cleansing Protocols: Panchakarma or Pacification therapies?

 Morbid dosha relieved by fasting and digestive drugs may sometimes get aggravated again, but those that are evacuated by purification therapies do not recur.
 Dosha, like plants, if not uprooted completely, would recur or relapse almost certainly.
 [20-21]

--Another main reason for choosing shamana versus shodhana is the cost of the protocol(s.)
-Cost is more easily managed by a less aggressive process that requires resources such as a support system in place for panchakarma, especially during the process and on a daily basis versus shamana which can be done simply with the Ayurvedic clinician and patient, without support staff, necessarily.
+-Another main reason for choosing shamanism versus shodhana is the cost of the protocol(s).
+Cost is more easily managed by a less aggressive process that requires resources such as a support system in place for panchakarma, especially during the process and on a daily basis, versus shaman, which can be done simply with the Ayurvedic clinician and patient, without support staff, necessarily.

--Another reason for shamana versus shodhana is that for shamana, a patient can come and go for the necessary treatments but with shodhana a patient may either stay at the facility or be close by in some cases.
-Panchakarma could be done from afar but it is not necessarily considered the ideal.
+-Another reason for shamana versus shodhana is that for shamana, a patient can come and go for the necessary treatments, but with shodhana, a patient may either stay generally at the facility (if this is an option) or be close by in some cases.
+Panchakarma could be done from afar, but it is not necessarily considered ideal.

 Tier 1 (basic cleanse) *This cleanse protocol falls under shamana cikitsa